 2. Social Media Marketing

-We already hinted the importance of social networks in the introduction as one of the most important factors regarding your online persona.
-It is only suiting that we get more in depth on this topic.
+We already hinted the importance of social networks in the introduction as one of the most important factors regarding your online personal branding.
+It is only suiting that we get more in-depth on this topic.
 Sure, everything you upload on any network will be open to the eye of the public, but even here you need to have priorities.

 Whether or not a potential employer checks your Facebook profile is optional, but one thing you know they are going to look at is your LinkedIn.

 In order to make a positive personal branding impression here, you need to be specific and to the point at all times.
 This means displaying information such as location, position and company you are working at.

 It also means choosing a suiting photo, which is ideally something professional but not pretentious (you are mostly aiming at down-to-earth kind of impression here).
 Finally, in the age of hyper-connectivity, you need to link your profile to your G+, other social network profiles and even your website if you have one.

 While 20 years ago having a website seemed like something reserved only for the most tech-savvy of characters, today the tables have turned.
 Nowadays, having a website is more or less a common thing, but you would be surprised by just how many people fail in this project.